A New Achievable Rate Region for the Discrete Memoryless Multiple-Access Channel with Noiseless Feedback: Extension of Coding Scheme

 \item At the end of block $(l+1)$, both encoders and the decoder receive $\mathbf{Y}_{l+1}$.
-The degree of each left vertex in the graph of Figure \ref{fig:four_stage}(b) is too large for encoder $2$ to decode $\mathbf{A}'_{l+1}$ from $\mathbf{Y}_{l+1}$.
+The degree of each left vertex in the graph of Figure \ref{fig:four_stage}(a) is too large for encoder $2$ to decode $\mathbf{A}'_{l+1}$ from $\mathbf{Y}_{l+1}$.
 Similarly, encoder $1$ cannot decode $\mathbf{B}'_{l+1}$ from $\mathbf{Y}_{l+1}$.
-So we have the correlated message graph of Figure \ref{fig:four_stage}(c)- this graph is a subgraph of the graph in Figure \ref{fig:four_stage}(b).
-An edge in graph \ref{fig:four_stage}(b) is present in graph \ref{fig:four_stage}(c) if and only if the corresponding $(\mathbf{A}'_{l+1},\mathbf{B}'_{l+1})$ pair is jointly typical with $\mathbf{Y}_{l+1}$.
-At the end of block $(l+1)$, though the encoders do not know the edge $(W_{1l},W_{2l})$ , observe that we have \emph{thinned} the message graph.
-In other words, the degree of each vertex in graph \ref{fig:four_stage}(c) is strictly smaller than its degree in graph \ref{fig:four_stage}(b).
+So we have the correlated message graph of Figure \ref{fig:four_stage}(b)- this graph is a subgraph of the graph in Figure \ref{fig:four_stage}(a).
+An edge in graph \ref{fig:four_stage}(a) is present in graph \ref{fig:four_stage}(b) if and only if the corresponding $(\mathbf{A}'_{l+1},\mathbf{B}'_{l+1})$ pair is jointly typical with $\mathbf{Y}_{l+1}$.
+At the end of block $(l+1)$, though the encoders do not know the edge $(W_{1l},W_{2l})$, observe that we have \emph{thinned} the message graph, i.e., the degree of each vertex in graph \ref{fig:four_stage}(b) is strictly smaller than its degree in graph \ref{fig:four_stage}(a).